 frequency where the capacitance on the package and die take over the PDN decoupling.
 This

 procedure uses the PDN tool 2.0 in different power rail configurations and provides design

 126.96.36.199.
 Pre-Layout Instructions

 The PDN tool 2.0 provides an accurate estimate of the number and types of

-where you are in the design phase.
-However, the accuracy of the results depends
+in the design phase.
+However, the accuracy of the results depends highly on

 If you have finalized the board stackup and have access to board